-The program aspires to train a select group of qualified researchers in linguistics and lexicography, with the special aim of addressing issues of Arabic language and the study of theoretical and applied linguistics.
-With this training, the program hopes to fill the gaps observed in the field of Arabic lexicography.
+- Train a select group of qualified graduate student to become researchers in linguistics and lexicography, with the special aim of addressing issues of Arabic language anchored in theoretical insights of applied linguistics in the field of lexicology.

 The program aims to achieve the following objectives: